acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

         0         50         100     Epochs
 ```

-> **TIP:** When retraining the model for your own application, start with our pre-trained weights rather than training from scratch to reduce training time by ~70%.
+> **🟢 Beginner Tip:** When retraining the model for your own application, start with our pre-trained weights rather than training from scratch to reduce training time by ~70%.
+This technique, called transfer learning, leverages the feature extraction capabilities the model has already learned.

+**Why this matters for basketball detection**: Proper training configuration is critical for model performance.
+The Adam optimizer with cosine learning rate schedule helps the model converge efficiently, while early stopping prevents overfitting to the training data.
+These choices result in a model that generalizes well to new basketball detection scenarios.

 ## 10. Performance Evaluation